 length zero, the end of the character stream has been reached.
 If there is

-a decoding error exception Decode_error enc pos is raised.
-Argument
+a decoding error exception Decode_error enc pos

-enc is the encoding type and pos is number of bytes read from the
+is number of bytes read from the

 file when the decoding error occurred.
 Note that this function should

-only be called once to get the read function int -> ustring and no
+only be called once to get the read function int -> ustring

 other function is allowed to read from this channel at the same time.exception Decode_error of (encoding * int)